 Neches Bluff Trail is a 4.8 mile lightly trafficked out and back trail located near Grapeland, TX.
-The trail is good for all skill levels and primarily used for hiking.
+The trail is good for all skill levels and primarily used for hiking, trail running, and camping.

 This trail is a little confusing to me.
 I think the Neches Bluff Trail is a small portion of the Four C trail, but cannot find what the official Neches Buff Trail is.